odoo/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 The process is not intended to work in real-time as third party providers synchronize your accounts at different intervals.
 To force the synchronization and fetch the statements, go to your :guilabel:`Accounting Dashboard`, and click on the :guilabel:`Synchronize Now` button.
-You can also synchronize and fetch transactions through :menuselection:`Accounting Dashboard --> Configuration --> Accounting: Online Synchronization`.
+Synchronize and fetch transactions by activating the :ref:`developer mode <developer-mode>` and going to :menuselection:`Accounting --> Configuration --> Online Synchronization`.
 Some providers only allow one refresh per day, so it is possible that clicking on :guilabel:`Synchronize Now` does not get your latest transactions if you already performed such action earlier in the day.

 A transaction can be visible on your bank account but not be fetched if it has the status :guilabel:`Pending`.
 Only transactions with the :guilabel:`Posted` status will be retrieved.
 If the